Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 # ├── Block A: 150K × 4 tasks

-The cost comparison between Antigravity 2.0 and competitors isn't straightforward.
-It's not just per-token pricing—it's tokens per task, tasks per goal, and the overhead of tool calls that determines your real bill.
-Here's the actual math for a solo developer at three usage levels.
+The cost comparison between Antigravity 2.0 and competitors isn't straightforward in my experience.
+It's not just per-token pricing—it's tokens per task, tasks per goal, and the overhead of tool calls that determines my real bill.
+Here's the math I track at three usage levels.

 Cost at 100 turns/day (typical active developer):